HumFlats Hemp Flats

 Size 1 ca 23" x 23" (58,5cm x 58,5cm)* fits from birth (but expect it to be bulky) until 25+ pounds

 Are you looking for an absorbency test.
-An independent person did the following test.
+An independent person did the following test and I felt it important though while her test is much less than other testers the key here is she tested all these brands at once so the comparison is valid.
 This is the complete test.

 Hi everyone !
 A few weeks back I did a test/comparison of various flats in my local (Swedish) group and HumBird performed so well I thought it would be interesting for everyone here if I translated my little homemade experiment to English and posted it here.